-iv) Policies and procedures for the appointment of senior management and the nomination of directors and corporate auditor candidates based on the balance of their traits with consideration comprehensively paid to experience, performance, specialty, diversity, and other factors.
+iv) Policies and procedures for the appointment of senior management and the nomination of directors and corporate auditor candidates

+The Company selects and nominates candidates for positions as directors and executive officers based on the balance of their traits with consideration comprehensively paid to experience, performance, specialty, diversity, and other factors.
 Candidates for positions as corporate auditors are nominated based on an assessment of the balance of their insight into the Company's business; financial, accounting, legal, and other knowledge and experience; and the diversity of perspectives they will bring to corporate management.